Transforms¶

 | half_stroke | Recenter |

-| drone | Beat Accent or Boost Contrast |
+| drone | Beat Accent, or Amplitude Scale (scale up) |

-| lazy | Amplitude Scale (scale up) + Normalize Range |
+| lazy | Amplitude Scale (scale up) + Range |

 | frantic | Halve Tempo |